 Blue shakes his head, sending droplets all over and causing the others to cry out in disgust.
 “Whatever it is, it doesn’t stick like sweat does, so it’s a step up.”

 Leaf shakes her head and brings Bulbasaur out too, feeding him a pokepuff.
 “Hundreds of virtual hours spent training pokemon to learn the difference between attacks they can use on humans and those they can’t, just so you can get a quick bath in the field.”

 “Why not just use your water bottles?”
-Red takes out Pichu and Charmander’s ball and summons both so they can enjoy some time in the wild.
-Charmander sniffs along the ground and crawls off, tail held high, while Pichu goes over to Leaf, who smiles and splits off a piece of pokepuff for her as well.
+Red takes out Pichu and Charmander’s balls and summons both so they can enjoy some time in the wild.
+Charmander sniffs along the ground and crawls off, tail held high, while Pichu goes over to Leaf, who smiles and splits off a piece of pokepuff for him as well.

 “Too cold.
 Besides, Mr. ‘Crammed Canteens’ wants me to waste drinking water now?”